Court orders Dakota pipeline shut in latest blow to U.S. fossil fuel projects

 "I'm not quite sure what they're cheering except for perhaps the loss of jobs all throughout America," U.S. Energy Secretary Dan Brouillette said during an interview on Fox Business Network.
 "Shutting down the Dakota Access Pipeline would have devastating consequences to North Dakota and to America's energy security.
 This terrible ruling should be promptly appealed," said Kevin Cramer, North Dakota Senator and Trump ally.

 Democratic presidential candidate Joe Biden's campaign declined to comment.
-The American Petroleum Institute, the nation's main oil and gas industry lobby group, called for urgent reform of the permitting system and the Association of Oil Pipe Lines (AOPL) said that if this decision is not reversed on appeal, American people will be deprived of affordable energy.
+The American Petroleum Institute, the nation's main oil and gas industry lobby group, called for urgent reform of the permitting system.
+The Association of Oil Pipe Lines (AOPL) said that if this decision is not reversed on appeal, Americans will be deprived of affordable energy.

 Energy Transfer shares dropped on Monday by about 8%.
 Large investors in the pipeline could also be on the hook for hundreds of millions in payments, according to a Reuters review of company disclosures.